CATEGORY |1 day programs |

 EXPERIENCE |Special Madrid |

-The story line of this 10am-7pm tour would have provided us with the opportunity to see and understand 18th century Spain, as well as the historical city center of Madrid and two must-see landmarks: the Royal Academy and the Royal Palace.
+The story line of this 10am-7pm tour would have give us the chance to see and understand 20th century Spain, as well as the historical city center of Madrid and two must-see landmarks: the Gran Vía and the Reina Sofía Museum.

 To get additional information or book a tour, please contact us.